gloryofrobots/arza/README.md

     (baz ([x] ...) ([x y zs] ...)))
 ```

-It is simple and powerful dynamic dispatch system very similar to single dispatch in OOP
+It is simple but powerful dynamic dispatch system very similar to single dispatch in OOP
 In Lalan you can write example above as
 ```
 // variable marked by ` is variable on which type dispatch will be performed